Journalism Research and Education Section

 To join the Journalism Research and Education Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 IAMCR's Journalism Research and Education Section invites proposals that reflect the section's interest.

 Conference theme: “Hegemony or Resistance?
 The Ambiguous Power of Communication”

 The Journalism Research & Education Section invites submissions for its open sessions at the IAMCR conference will take place in Hyderabad from 15th to 19th July 2014.
 The theme of the conference is "Region as Frame: Politics, Presence, Practice."